michalcamona/ntfy-me-mcp/README.md

 1. Install the [ntfy app](https://ntfy.sh/app) on your device
 2. Subscribe to your chosen topic (the same as your `NTFY_TOPIC` setting)

-### Using with AI Assistants
+### Sending Notifications (ntfy_me tool)

+This section covers all functionality related to sending notifications using the ntfy_me tool.

+#### Using Natural Language

-When working with your AI assistant, include phrases like:
+When working with your AI assistant, you can use natural phrases like:
 ```
-Write me a React component, and notify me when it's done.
+"Send me a notification when the build is complete"
+"Notify me when the task is done"
+"Alert me after generating the code"
+"Message me when the process finishes"
+"Send an alert with high priority"
 ```

-Your AI will use the `ntfy_me` tool to send a notification upon task completion.

-### Notification Parameters
+#### Message Parameters

 The tool accepts these parameters: